younghoonk17/Install-Flash-Chip-Mac/README.md

 1. Kill the Script with ctrl + C
 2. Read the output if something is not installed or Permissions are missing
-3. Just restart the Script (fixes of the Problem with FEL and Fastboot )
+3. Just restart the Script (fixes most of the Problem with FEL and Fastboot )
 4. If this does not help reboot, retry
 5. Open an Issue on this Git Repo.